-\textbf{Bottom-up and Top-down:} In both the detection and segmentation tasks, the problem of detecting small objects is an open problem.
-On the bottom layers of a deep networks, objects have rich spatial information but lacking of clear semantic; while on the top layers the situation turn around.
-To tackle this problem, Feature Pyramid Network (FPN) was proposed to aggregate multi-level features in a pyramidal hierarchy.
-Beyond the traditional \emph{bottom-up} pathway by the deep networks, (FPN) additionally established a \emph{top-down} paths to deliver the rich semantic information of top layers to the bottom layers \cite{lin2017feature}.
-In their implementation, each top layer feature is 2$\times$ up-sampled and then merged with the bottom level feature using element-wise summation.
+\textbf{Multi-Scale Feature Learning:} In both the detection and segmentation tasks, the problem of detecting small objects is an open problem.
+On the bottom layers of a deep network, objects have rich spatial information but lack clear semantic; while on the top layers the situation turns around.
+To tackle this problem, Feature Pyramid Network (FPN) was proposed to aggregate multi-level features \cite{wangx2019} in a pyramidal hierarchy.
+Beyond the traditional \emph{bottom-up} pathway in the deep networks, FPN additionally establishes a \emph{top-down} paths to deliver the rich semantic information of top layers to the bottom layers \cite{lin2017feature}.
+In their implementation, each higher layer feature map is 2$\times$ up-sampled and then merged with the and lower level feature map using element-wise summation.
 By doing so, the semantic information of top layers can be passed to the bottom layers successfully.
-However, their inaccurate spatial information is also passed to the bottom layers at the same time, which \emph{counteract} the effectiveness to some extent.
+However, their inaccurate spatial information is also passed to the bottom layers at the same time, which \emph{counteracts} the effectiveness to some extent.